sjaehn/BShapr/README.md

 ## What's new

 * Smoothing option
+* Cut, copy, paste between shapes improved by use of *relative* shape nodes
+* Automatic translation of shape nodes if effect changed
+* DSP <-> GUI communication on GUI on fixed

 ## TODO

 * Additional effects (any ideas welcome)
 * Report latency (pitch shifter)
 * Fix click on MIDI ON problem
-* Cut, copy, paste *relative* shape nodes
-* Translate shape nodes if effect changed

 ## See also